Rodrigues Network for Learning Robot Actions: Experiments

 \subsection{3D hand reconstruction}

-Finally, we demonstrate that our Rodrigues Network is not limited to robot learning but also applies to the animatable models in computer vision and graphics, where articulated actors commonly exist, such as human-like characters and hands.
-Specifically, we apply our method to 3D hand reconstruction from single-view RGB images, which involves predicting the rotations and positions of hand joints based on the kinematic structure defined by the MANO~\cite{romero2022embodied} hand kinematics.
+Finally, we show that Rodrigues Networks extend beyond robots to animated characters.
+Specifically, we apply our method to 3D hand reconstruction from single-view RGB images, which involves predicting the rotations and positions of hand joints based on the kinematic structure defined by the MANO~\citep{romero2022embodied} hand kinematics.

-Our network builds upon HaMeR~\cite{pavlakos2024reconstructing} by replacing its vanilla transformer with the proposed Rodrigues Network (with modifications to suit MANO's configuration representation).
+Our network builds upon HaMeR~\citep{pavlakos2024reconstructing} by replacing its vanilla transformer with the proposed Rodrigues Network (with modifications to suit MANO's configuration representation).
 Additionally, we introduce a cross-attention layer following the self-attention layer to enable interactions between joint and link features and the input image tokens.
-Our network achieves a notable performance improvement while significantly reducing the number of trainable parameters (39.5M vs. ours: \textbf{10.7M}).
-Further architectural details are provided in the supplementary material.
+Our network achieves a notable performance improvement while significantly reducing the number of parameters (39.5M vs. ours: \textbf{10.7M}).
+Further architectural details are provided in Section~\ref{sec:rodrinet_character} of the supplementary material.

-Table~\ref{tab:hand_reconstruction} presents the quantitative results of our method.
-We follow the evaluation protocol and metrics established by HaMeR~\cite{pavlakos2024reconstructing}, and report performance on the FreiHand~\cite{zimmermann2019freihand} dataset.
-For reference, we also include the results of our own reproduction of the HaMeR model.
+Table~\ref{tab:hand_reconstruction} presents the quantitative results.
+We follow the evaluation protocol and metrics established by HaMeR~\citep{pavlakos2024reconstructing}, and report performance on the FreiHand~\citep{zimmermann2019freihand} dataset.
+For reference, results of our reproduced HaMeR model are also included.

 As shown in Table~\ref{tab:hand_reconstruction}, our method achieves superior quantitative performance, surpassing the previous state-of-the-art.
 Compared to the strongest baseline, HaMeR, our approach outperforms both the results reported in the original paper and our reproduced implementation.
 This underscores the effectiveness of incorporating hand joint kinematics into the network, resulting in substantial improvements on kinematics-related tasks.
 Therefore, our approach is not limited to robotic applications, demonstrating its versatility and applicability to graphics-related tasks as well.